 Many athletes neglect the importance of protein in their diet.
 Protein is the building block for muscles.
-Not having enough protein in your diet can not only hinder your performance, but it can lengthen your recovery time too.
+Not having enough protein in your diet can not only hinder your performance, but it can lengthen your recovery time, too.

 Have you ever experienced sore muscles after a hard workout?
 That soreness is the micro tears of the muscle fibers.
-The muscles are broken down from a challenging workout.
+The muscles have broken down from a challenging workout.
 When they repair themselves, they become stronger than they were before.
 Protein synthesis is necessary for this muscle repair.
 Without proper protein intake, recovery takes much longer and the muscles cannot rebuild as well.
-Athletes that do not consume enough protein are also more prone to injury because their muscles have not properly recovered before the next workout during periods of high training.
+Athletes that don't consume enough protein are also more prone to injury because their muscles have not properly recovered before the next workout during periods of high training.

 Supplementing protein with protein powders is a great way to get that extra protein while still keeping your calories in check.
-There are many different brands to choose from and different types ranging from your veggie/vegan proteins, like pea, soy, hemp and rice to the dairy based whey protein.
-All types are beneficial and can provide anywhere from 20-40g of protein in a single serving with minimal calories.
+There are many different brands to choose from and different types ranging from your veggie/vegan proteins, like pea, soy, hemp, and rice to the dairy-based whey protein.
+All types are beneficial and can provide anywhere from 20-40 grams of protein in a single serving with minimal calories.

 To learn more about Sports Nutrition, click the link below!

 For a list of all of our certifications, just click: Fitness Certifications